Frequently asked questions

 Sure thing.
-Although the main focus of Fine Line Home Design is custom homes, I also design whole-house renovations, finished basement layouts, additions, in-law suites, attached and detached garages, sunrooms, and various other residential single-family construction projects.
+Although the main focus of Fine Line Home Design is custom homes, I also design whole-house renovations, finished basement layouts, additions, in-law suites, attached and detached garages, sunrooms, multi-level decks, and various other residential single-family construction projects.
 I've even designed custom gazebos and sheds.
 Please call or e-mail with your specific needs and I'll let you know how I can help.
 (If your project is multi-family, commercial, or institutional, you'll need to call an Architect instead.)

 4. What about a site plan?

 For new home construction, the site plan is usually prepared by a civil engineering firm.
 The site plan is also referred to as a "Plat".
-If you are interested in addition to your home, and can supply me with a copy of your existing site plan (which shows the location of your current house, the property lines, and the building restriction lines), then I can create an Addition Location Plan as part of your permit drawing set for the addition.
+If you are interested in an addition to your home, and can supply me with a copy of your existing site plan (which shows the location of your current house, the property lines, and the building restriction lines), then I can create an Addition Location Plan as part of your permit drawing set for the addition.
 This will be required by your county's Health Department for permit.
-It is up to you to obtain your current site plan to give to us to create this Addition Location Plan -- usually you were given a copy of it when you bought your property.
+It is up to you to obtain your current site plan to give to me to create this Addition Location Plan -- usually you were given a copy of it when you bought your property.
 Click on "Getting Started" from the main menu for more important information about this drawing.

 5. How much will this cost me?